quackbarc/garyc-sketch-tweaks/README.md

 ### Personal tweaks

+* There's a nice little interface for userscript preferences (found in the gallery).
 * Pressing left/right in the gallery without the viewer sketch open will show the latest sketch.
 * Gallery dims out when viewing sketches.
 Gary commented this out in his code and I thought it looked nice.
 * Gallery viewer buttons also dim out when hovered.
 The close and save buttons now have a pointer too.